BabylonJS/Documentation/content/features/featuresDeepDive/mesh/trailMesh.md

 | autoStart (optional) | _(boolean)_ Automatically starts the trailing mesh.   | true          |

 TrailMesh will be affected by all modifications to the generator mesh.
 Using `bakeCurrentTransformIntoVertices` on the generator after scaling (and before a position shift) will prevent the TrailMesh from scaling.

+## Resetting the TrailMesh

+As of 7.21.4, you can now reset the `TrailMesh` via `trail.reset()`.
+Use this in conjunction with `trail.stop()` and `trail.start()`.
+This is ideal for cases where the trail appears distorted due to sudden large changes in generator position, for example, in the firing and reloading of projectile meshes.

 ## Example Usage